MON-FRI: 9:00 AM – 6:00 PM

 Why Less Decor Creates More Impact

-Lighting reinforces this effect.
-By controlling brightness and direction, it ensures that decor remains part of a cohesive composition rather than becoming scattered.
+A single object placed with intention can have more impact than five items grouped loosely together.
+Lighting reinforces this.
+By controlling brightness and direction, it keeps decor part of a cohesive composition rather than letting it scatter across the room.

 Texture as the Primary Design Tool